May 1, 2022 Update

 - Consideration should be given for use of electronic ticketing and programs.

 - Seating arrangements, queueing, activities and check-in must comply with current CDC and state guidance including ADA and fire code requirements; and be maintained throughout the Event.

 - If the Event is to be catered, use the University’s recommended caterer, Fresh Fork Catering (excluding Athletic Events) or host the Event at the University owned Hilton hotel.
 If using an external caterer, ensure a plan has been developed for distribution of food that complies with the guidelines in this document, and is following all University rules for external catering (appropriate food permits, etc.).
-Please reference the UH Dining - Path to Open plan as an example.
 Please note that homemade food is not allowed to be served or sold to the public at this time.

 - Post signs in highly visible locations (e.g. building entrances, restrooms, and dining areas) that promote protection measures, communicate entrance/exit locations, and describe in clear language how to stop the spread of infection.
 See UH Branding approved COVID-19 Signage.

 Event organizers must use the following guidelines following all on-campus Events of more than 10 individuals:

 - After an Event, perform or ensure cleaning of all Event items.
 Read the CDC’s Environmental Cleaning and Disinfection Recommendations.